Leapify-Studios/Piggy-Vault/README.md

 • likes - post with the most likes will be upvoted.

+**Features Left to Implement**
+• forum page - can post, likes and comment.

+• likes - post with the most likes will be upvoted.

 ## Technologies Used
 language : Html, css and javascript